ian-shakespeare/tapster-agent/docs/design.md

 ### Actuators/Actions
 - **Send conversational responses** to user queries in natural language
-- **Search the web** using DuckDuckGo API for cocktail recipes and information
+- **Search the web** using The Cocktail DB API for cocktail recipes and information
 - **Store recipes** to SQLite database with proper normalization
 - **Query database** for saved recipes and ingredient information
 - **Create new recipes** from user specifications with validation

 ### Sensors/Percepts
 - **User queries** in natural language requesting recipes, storage, or information
-- **Search results** from DuckDuckGo containing recipe information, ingredients, and instructions
+- **Search results** from The Cocktail DB containing recipe information, ingredients, and instructions
-- **Database query results** returning saved cocktail and ingredient data
+- **Database query results** returning cocktail and ingredient data
 - **Recipe validation feedback** ensuring ingredients and proportions are reasonable for cocktails

 ## Agent Design